TDGerve/MagmaPEC/README.rst

 ========
 MagmaPEC
 ========
-MagmaPEC is a flexible algorithm for correcting olivine-hosted melt inclusions for the effects of post-entrapment crystallisation (PEC) or melting.
+MagmaPEC is a flexible algorithm for correcting olivine-hosted melt inclusions for the effects of post-entrapment crystallisation (PEC) or melting  and includes error propagation of various parameters through a Monte-Carlo simulation.
 MagmaPEC is based on models implemented in `MagmaPandas <https://pypi.org/project/MagmaPandas/>`_.

 Documentation
 -------------